6 Actresses who overcame cancer by detecting it early

 The actress underwent a partial mastectomy, chemotherapy and breast reconstruction; “I did herbal formulas, meditation and focused on a vision of complete wellness,” she said.

-She has been active in cancer prevention research and fundraising; helped launch the Olivia Newton-John Cancer Wellness & Research Center (Olivia Newton-John Cancer Wellness and Research Centre) in Melbourne, Australia.
+She has been active in cancer prevention research and fundraising; she helped inaugurate the Olivia Newton-John Cancer Wellness & Research Center (Olivia Newton-John Cancer Wellness and Research Centre) in Melbourne, Australia.

 Olivia Newton-John founded a hospital center to treat cancer.
 (Instagram | Olivia Newton-John)